Opentrons/Protocols/protocols/04318b/README.md

 ## Description
-This protocol outlines serial dilution of compound stock.
-There is an optional predilution step for each compounds involved.
+This protocol serially diluted compound stock with DMSO.
+There is an optional predilution step in this protocol.
 For detailed protocol steps, please see below.
-Labware setup consists of NEST 12 well 15mL reservoir in slot 1, Nest 96 well 100 uL plate in slot 2,4,5,7,8,10 & 11 as well as P20 filter tips in slot 3 and P200 filter tips in slot 6.
+Slots 6, 7, 8, 9 are nest deep well plates, and slots 2, 4, 5, 10, 11 are NEST PCR plates.

 ### Labware